stephenverderame/cpp_book/src/templates/type_deductions.md

 Type Deduction Rules:
 * Modifiers specified in `ParamType` are lost by the type deduction of `T`
     * So if `ParamType` is `T&`, any lvalue references passed in to the function will have a deduced type which doesn't include the reference.
 So passing in `const int&`, `T` will be `const int`.
     In this example, rvalue references would not be able to be bound.
 	* If `ParamType` is `const T&`, then passing in a `const int`, `T` will be deduced to be `int`, not `const int`
 * If `expr` is a reference, the reference part is ignored
-* If `ParamType` is a universal reference and `expr` is an lvalue then `T` is deduced to be an lvalue references. **This is the only time type deduction deduces a reference**
+* If `ParamType` is a universal reference and `expr` is a lvalue then `T` is deduced to be an lvalue references. **This is the only time type deduction deduces a reference**
 * If `ParamType` is just `T` (pass-by-value) constness, referenceness, and volatility is ignored.
 * If `ParamType` is a reference, and `expr` is an array, then `T` deduces the array's type.
 It doesn't decay into a pointer like normal.
 This applies to function pointers as well

 `auto` type deduction mostly follows the same rules as above.
 You can think of `auto` as the `T` in template type deduction.
-One caveat is while template type deduction cannot deduce braces, `auto` type deduction can and it will deduce to `std::initializer_list`.
+One caveat is while template type deduction cannot deduce braces, `auto` type deduction can, and it will deduce as `std::initializer_list`.
 A function that returns `auto` follows template type deduction rules, not `auto` type deduction rules.

 The best way to understand this is with examples: